Iron Fist 24, Opening Ceremony

-Japan Ground Self Defense Force service members with 2nd Amphibious Rapid Deployment Regiment salute for the national anthem during the opening ceremony of Iron Fist 24, on Camp Ainoura, Sasebo, Japan, Feb.
+Japan Ground Self Defense Force Col. Hajime Tsuji, the commanding officer of the 2nd Amphibious Rapid Deployment Regiment, and U.S. Marine Corps Col. Matthew Danner, the commanding officer of the 31st Marine Expeditionary Unit, speak during the opening ceremony of Iron Fist 24, on Camp Ainoura, Sasebo, Japan, Feb.
 25, 2024.
-The opening ceremony initiatedtraining between the JGSDF’s 2ARDR and the U.S. Marine Corps’ 31st Marine Expeditionary Unit with remarks from their commanding officers.
+The opening ceremony initiated training between the two armed forces.
 Iron Fist is an annual bilateral exercise designed to increase interoperability and strengthen the relationships between the U.S. Marine Corps, the U.S. Navy, the Japanese Ground Self Defense Force, and the Japanese Maritime Self-Defense Force.
-(U.S. Marine Corps photo by Cpl.
+(U.S. Marine Corps video by Cpl.
 Christopher Lape)

 |Date Taken: